mwmbl/book/content/_index.md

 ### Mwmbl Curated Sites

-Crawling is prioritised by giving a higher weighting to sites that our community champions.
+Crawling is prioritized by giving a higher weighting to sites that our community champions.
 These _curated sites_ are chosen by the community because they contain high quality content and are compatible with our values.